jonelmer/EncoderLogger/README.md

 [shutil](https://docs.python.org/3.6/library/shutil.html) and [struct](https://docs.python.org/3.6/library/struct.html)
 to load the file, and [matplotlib](https://matplotlib.org) or [plotly](https://plot.ly) to visualise the data.

+# Features
+The project demonstrates the following features:
+- Timestamping of data using EtherCAT distributed clocks
+- Writing files from the PLC
+- Reading PLC variables over the network using ADS
+- Converting data from the PLC into a Pythonic format
+- Plotting data using common Python graphing tools

 # Getting Started
 ## Prerequisites
 1. Installed and configured Beckhoff XAE